DrChinny/BAR-Widgets/widgets guide.md

 This function tells us if we provide the `teamID` and (`unitDefID` OR a `table of unitDefIDs`), we get back a table of `unitID`s. this is ideal for us, since if we provide it with the conveniently made table: `commanderDefIDsList`, we will get only the `unitID` of commander type.
 The returned table will also be an array type, meaning we can check its size with the the length operator `#`.
 Thinking ahead, if nothing is returned, it means we have no commanders, if one commander is found, the table will have a length of 1, if two commanders are found, the length will be 2, and so on.
 This allows us an early exit should 0 commanders be found, as we don't need to continue wasting resources running the code.
-Finally, rather than have all this code written in the callin `update()`, we are going to give it its own function, giving more control to when and where we run it, even if we still end up running it on `Update()` when we are done.
+Finally, rather than have all this code written in the callin `Update()`, we are going to give it its own function, giving more control to when and where we run it, even if we still end up running it on `Update()` when we are done.

 Putting that all together, our new code looks like this: